intervortex/vortex/site/content/posts/community/rachel-selenography.md

 the most cohesive vision Rachel's ever achieved and by extension, the best album of the sub-niche.

-when i first heard it i liked it but didn't immediately fall in love. i just listened to the record so many times it has become part of my personal canon, rather than the album having been defined by any external event or other such flights of youthful fancy, and listening to a record a hundred+ times in two
+When i first heard it i liked it but didn't immediately fall in love. i just listened to the record so many times it has become part of my personal canon, rather than the album having been defined by any external event or other such flights of youthful fancy, and listening to a record a hundred+ times in two